๐ฒ North Carolina Eviction Notice Laws

 Small Claims Court Hearing (Magistrate)

-Both parties appear before the Magistrate, typically 7–14 days after filing.
+Both parties appear before the Magistrate, typically 7โ14 days after filing.
 Bring all documentation: lease, any notices served, rent ledger, photographs, and evidence of violations.
 Hearings are brief and informal.
-If the tenant fails to appear, request a default judgment for possession.

 Judgment for Possession

-If you prevail, the Magistrate enters judgment for possession and any money judgment requested.
+If you prevail, the Magistrate enters judgment for possession and any money judgment.
 The losing party has 10 days to appeal to District Court.
 If no appeal is filed, proceed to the Writ of Possession.

-After the 10-day appeal period expires with no appeal, request a Writ of Possession for Ejectment from the Clerk of Court.
-Pay the execution fee (approximately $30–$50).
+After the 10-day appeal period expires, request a Writ of Possession for Ejectment from the Clerk of Court.
+Pay the execution fee (approximately $30โ$50).
 The Clerk issues the writ to the Sheriff.

 Sheriff Executes Writ

-The Sheriff serves the writ on the tenant, giving them notice to vacate (typically within 24 hours of posting).
-If the tenant does not leave, the Sheriff returns to physically remove them and their belongings.
+The Sheriff serves the writ on the tenant, giving notice to vacate (typically within 24 hours of posting).
+If the tenant does not leave, the Sheriff returns to physically remove them.
 Document all property left behind with photos and video.

-North Carolina law prohibits self-help evictions.
+NC law prohibits self-help evictions.
 Landlords cannot change locks, remove the tenant’s belongings, shut off utilities, or physically remove a tenant without a court order and Sheriff execution of the writ.
 Violations can result in civil liability.
-Always complete the summary ejectment process through Magistrate Court.

 | Stage | Timeline | Notes |